Introducing tools to test Higgs interactions via $WW$ scattering I: one-loop calculations and renormalization in the HEFT: Tree level calculation of the relevant processes

-From (\ref{eq: decay_hww}) and with the substitutions that will be specified later, we find the relation between $\delta a$ and $\delta v^2$, being the counterterms associated to the chiral parameter $a$ and to the vev, respectively. \item\textbf{$h\to hh$ process}.\\ At tree-level, the corresponding amplitude reads
+From (\ref{eq: decay_hww}) and with the substitutions that will be specified later, we find the relation between $\delta a$ and $\delta v^2$, being the counterterms associated to the chiral parameter $a$ and to the vev, respectively.
+Note that obviously $p_h$ does no get a counterterm even though on shell $p_h^2 = M_h^2$. \item\textbf{$h\to hh$ process}.\\ At tree level, the corresponding amplitude reads